 Department of Military Science

-Romney Institute of Public Service and Ethics In first references, Romney Institute of Public Service and Ethics is preferred but the full name, George W. Romney Institute of Public Service and Ethics, may also be used.
+Romney Institute of Public Service and Ethics (MPA program) In first references, Romney Institute of Public Service and Ethics is preferred but the full name, George W. Romney Institute of Public Service and Ethics, may also be used.
 In secondary references, use the Romney Institute or simply the institute.
-When possible, mention the Romney Institute’s relationship with the BYU Marriott School of Business as appropriate.
+BYU Marriott’s MPA program or MPA program are also acceptable.
+Never use only BYU or BYU’s preceding MPA program or Romney Institute.
+When possible, mention the Romney Institute’s relationship with the BYU Marriott School of Business.

 School of Accountancy Always capitalize.
 Preferred references to BYU Marriott include BYU Marriott’s School of Accountancy, School of Accountancy at BYU Marriott, School of Accountancy at BYU Marriott School of Business, or School of Accountancy at Brigham Young University Marriott School of Business.
 Avoid the awkward juxtaposition of the BYU Marriott School of Business School of Accountancy or BYU Marriott School School of Accountancy.
 Do not use School of Accounting.
 Never exclude Marriott or use only BYU.